You are here

 - the partner's choice must be advised in writing; and

-- it must be made within six months of the date the claimant receives the notice.
+- it must be made within two years of the date the claimant receives the notice.

 What constitutes Special Circumstances for the purposes of s236(4)?